jazzsequence/jazzsequence.github.io/README.md

 # `YourProfile.github.io`

-Create a personal profile page with all your various links and publish it quickly and easily to [yourusername].github.io!
+Create a personal profile page with all your various links and publish it quickly to [yourusername].github.io!

 Check out [mine](https://jazzsequence.github.io) for a demo!